Battle of Siffin: Mu'awiya's motives

 Regarding the emphasis on a shura in Syria after deposing Ali, Mu'awiya's reported justification was that the people of the Hejaz had abandoned the truth since Uthman had been assassinated there and it was now the Syrians who had to uphold justice for him, as explained in a letter attributed to him shortly before the Battle of Siffin.
-In reality however, this emphasis was likely to ensure that he would be named as caliph.
+However, this emphasis was likely to ensure that he would be named as caliph.
 Madelung comments here that Mu'awiya later designated his son Yazid as his successor without any shura.
 As for whether and when Mu'awiya first aspired to the caliphate, it is the conclusion of Ayoub that he might have had two scenarios in mind: The first one was keeping governorship over Syria and possibly annexing Egypt, as he indeed proposed to Ali's envoy, Jarir.
 Another clause of this same proposal was that Mu'awiya would not recognize the successor of Ali in case of his death, which suggests that Mu'awiya might have considered himself the future caliph after Ali.
 The second scenario was that Mu'awiya would succeed in removing Ali from office.
 This is evident in some speeches and letters attributed to Mu'awiya before the Battle of Siffin, in which his case for the caliphate and attaining it by force is defended.
 Gaining political power by force soon became the common practice for Muslim rulers and would be later legitimized by some Sunni jurists.